 The Group's future growth and success depends, in part, upon the leadership and performance of its management team, many of whom have significant experience in the technology sector and would be difficult to replace.
 In particular, the Group is highly dependent on the continued services of the Directors, the senior management team and other key employees, including technical personnel.
-Competition for employees with the particular skill sets the Group requires is intense.
+Competition for employees with the particular skill sets the Group requires is strong.
 The loss of executive officers, any members of the senior management team or other key employees, the inability to recruit sufficiently qualified personnel, or the inability to replace departing employees in a timely manner could have a material adverse effect on the Group's business, financial condition and results of operations.

-The Group has initiated two share-based payment schemes to further incentivise and retain key personnel.
+The Group has LTIP and SAYE share option schemes in place, as well as retention bonuses, to further incentivise and retain key personnel.